-Join Mike Meyers for an in-depth discussion in this video CPU extensions, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video CPU extensions, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - Over the years the CPU manufacturers…add big chunks of capability to their CPUs.…Generically these are known as CPU extensions,…and they've been going on for years, and years, and years.…Gosh, a billion years ago they do things…like add long integer mathematics and stuff like that.…And then they would add 3D support,…and power management features, and all this stuff…that keeps adding to the capability of the CPU.…Today two of the big processor extensions…that are on the A+ exam is first of all…there's virtualization support.…